Hildegard Knef: Singer

-In the 1960s, Knef took a break from acting and started writing song lyrics.
-In 1963 she started a concert and recording career, and she surprised her audiences with the deep, smoky quality of her voice and with lyrics that were written by herself.
-Fans around the world rallied in her support as she defeated cancer several times.
-She returned to Berlin after the reunification.
-In her peak, an entertainment columnist called her the "willowy blonde" who had a "dusty voice" and a "generous mouth".
+In the 1960s Knef took a break from acting and started writing song lyrics.
+In 1963 she started a concert and recording career, and she surprised her audiences with the deep, smoky quality of her voice and with lyrics she wrote herself.
+Fans around the world rallied in her support as she recovered from cancer several times.
+She returned to Berlin after Reunification.
+At her peak, an entertainment columnist called her the "willowy blonde" who had a "dusty voice" and a "generous mouth".

-The song she is mostly remembered for is "Für mich soll's rote Rosen regnen" ("Red roses are to rain for me").
+The song she is mostly remembered for is "Für mich soll's rote Rosen regnen" ("Let it rain red roses for me").
 She is also known for her version of the songs "Ich hab noch einen Koffer in Berlin" ("I still have a suitcase in Berlin") and "Mackie Messer" ("Mack the Knife").
 She sold more than three million records in total.

-She launched 23 original albums which counted for 320 different songs.
+She launched 23 original albums with 320 different songs.
 She wrote the lyrics for 130 songs herself.

 Publications

 Her autobiography Der geschenkte Gaul: Bericht aus einem Leben (The Gift Horse: Report on a Life, 1970) was a candid recount of her life in Germany during and after the Second World War, and reportedly became the best-selling German book in the post-war years.
 Her second book Das Urteil (The Verdict, 1975) was a moderate success, and dealt with her struggle with breast cancer.
 Knef not only achieved international best-seller status, her books were also widely praised by critics because her autobiographies were "better-than-the-average celebrity's".

 In The Gift Horse: Report on a Life Knef recounted her childhood and difficult life being an actress and singer while living in Hitler's Berlin and after the war in Europe and America.
 Arthur Cooper of Newsweek called it "a bitterly honest book and a very good one".
-The book doesn't try to persuade the public, depicting a made-up celebrity's adventures, but truthfully recounts her struggles as a German woman who grew up in Berlin under the Nazis.
-The Gift Horse: Report on a Life was translated to English by Knef's second husband, David Anthony Palastanga.
+The book doesn't try to persuade the public, depicting a made-up celebrity's adventures, but truthfully recounts her struggles as a German woman who grew up in Berlin under the Nazis.The Gift Horse: Report on a Life was translated to English by Knef's second husband, David Anthony Palastanga.

 In The Verdict, which was also translated by Palastanga, Knef looked at her life from another perspective, because she knew that she had cancer.
 Rachel MacKenzie wrote that Knef had her 56th operation, a mastectomy, in Salzburg on 10 August 1973.
 MacKenzie stated that from that cancer surgery, life had to be thought of in terms of pre-verdict and post-verdict.
 The book is divided in these two sections but they are not chronologically ordered because Knef wrote the two sections in a way that the reader is moved forward and backward in time and space.
 The Verdict describes in great detail the hospital scenes as well as the doctors and nurses in New York, Los Angeles, Zürich and Hamburg, where she was hospitalised.